List of Home and Away characters introduced in 1988

 Home and Away is an Australian television soap opera.
 It was first broadcast on the Seven Network on 17 January 1988.
 The following is a list of characters that first appeared in that year, by order of first appearance.
 They were all introduced by the show's executive producer Alan Bateman who oversaw the serial before being succeeded by series producer Des Monaghan whose episodes first began airing in November.
 Sixteen of the original eighteen regular characters debuted in the pilot episode.
 The Fletcher family consisting of Frank Morgan, Tom and Pippa Fletcher, Carly Morris, Steven Matheson, Sally Keating and Lynn Davenport were introduced first.
 Summer Bay residents Alf Stewart, Floss and Neville McPhee, Bobby Simpson, Donald Fisher, Ailsa Hogan, Martin Dibble, Lance Smart and Matt Wilson also made their debuts.
 They were soon joined by Alf's daughter Roo and sister, Celia.
 In March, Lyn Collingwood arrived as Lance's mother, Colleen.
 The same month, Liddy Clark began playing Kerry Barlow and Amanda Newman-Phillips joined the cast as Narelle Smart.
 In April, Gerry Sont began playing Brett Macklin, a love interest for Roo.
 Barbara Stephens and Cornelia Frances arrived in June as Alf's other sisters Barbara Stewart and Morag Bellingham, respectively.
 July saw Simon Kay enter as Donald and Barbara's son Alan Fisher.
 Gavin Harrison began playing Revhead in August and was soon followed by John Morris as Philip Matheson.
 That month saw the serial's first birth Christopher Fletcher, son of the established Tom and Pippa.
 Another birth occurred in September, Martha Stewart, daughter of Roo and Brett.
-Sandie Lillingston joined the cast in the same episode as Brett's sister, Stacey and in November, George Leppard guested as Al Simpson.
+Sandie Lillingston joined the cast in the same episode as Brett's sister, Stacey.
+Gary Samuels debuted in October and in November, George Leppard guested as Al Simpson.

 Frank Morgan

-Frank Morgan played by Alex Papps debuted on-screen during the episode airing on 17 January 1988 and appeared until 1989.
+Frank Morgan, played by Alex Papps, debuted on-screen during the episode airing on 17 January 1988 and appeared until 1989.
 Frank was the first character to appear, although a Police officer (Bruce Venables) spoke the first piece of dialogue.
 Frank was played by Bradley Pilato in the scene, which was set in 1978 as a young Frank tries to escape from the Police officer.

 Papps' casting was announced ahead of the series debut.
 In 1991, Papps reprised the role for four weeks.
 Papps also returned for guest appearances in 2000 and 2002 respectively.
 Eamonn McCusker of The Digital Fix said that Frank was a "decent-but-dim sort of man" and thought that Frank made a habit of walking down the aisle.
 Papps was still recognised as Frank in public despite mainly playing the role in his teenage years.

 Tom Fletcher

-Tom Fletcher played by Roger Oakley debuted on-screen during the episode airing on 17 January 1988.
+Tom Fletcher, played by Roger Oakley, debuted on-screen during the episode airing on 17 January 1988.
 Ruth Deller of television website Lowculture described patriarch Tom "One of the nicest dad characters in soap, ever".
 The Soap Show called Tom the "first patriarch of Home and Away."